 Hanamura Temple Layout

-Welcome to our strategy guide for Hanamura Temple, a Battleground in Heroes of the Storm.
-In these pages, you will find everything required to understand how it is designed, from Map Objectives to Mercenary Camps, and how to play it, from drafting to team strategy.
+Welcome to our strategy guide for Hanamura Temple, a Map in Heroes of the Storm.
+In these pages, you will find everything required to understand how it is designed and how to play it.

 Hanamura Temple's Core Ability